 There are many different hellacious substances that continue to affect our population when it comes to addiction.
 Many of these substances are illicit, but there are also numerous legal substances that are problematic in this avenue.
 One of the most highly abused substances within our nation is legal and socially accepted, which would be alcohol.
 In fact, the legality and social acceptance of alcohol is part of what contributes to the high rates of abuse.
 This is not to say that alcohol should be outlawed, but only that the social acceptance sort of allows many cases of abuse to be overseen.
 For instance, college students often participate in heavy binge drinking, but this is just considered “part of the college life.”
 As a person continues to heavily consume alcohol unchecked, it can easily lead to that individual potentially becoming an alcoholic.
 When it comes to developing alcoholism, there are actually a few different stages of alcoholism that an individual typically goes through.

 The title of “alcoholism” may be one of the most commonly used terms for this condition, but it is actually not the correct clinical descriptor.
 The more formal term used for this condition is Alcohol Use Disorder.
 This clinically employed term is more detailed than the blanket title of alcoholism.
 When it comes to professionals diagnosing or labeling, they must have a series of recognizable and identifiable traits or symptoms before they can really call something a certain condition.
-This is where the term and details of alcohol use disorder come into play, as it includes an isolated 11 factors that allow for proper diagnosing and determination of severity.
-The factors of alcohol use and severity break down something like this:
+This is where the term and details of alcohol use disorder come into play, as it includes an isolated 11 factors that allow for properly diagnosing and determination of severity.
+The factors of alcohol use and stages of alcoholism, along with severity, break down something like this: